 Vitamin D is helpful for supporting the immune system and may reduce susceptibility of Covid-19.
 Get a blood test to check vitamin D levels and supplement accordingly.
 Avoid taking over 4,000 IU per day and stay well.

 The Sun and Vitamin D

-Normally I tell my clients they can stop taking a vitamin D supplement in the summer months if they are outside often.
-Vitamin D is actually a hormone that’s made when UV rays from the sun hit your skin.
-It travels throughout your body and gets transformed into the active form to work its magic.
-During the winter months (October-April) the angle of the sun isn’t steep enough for the UV rays to stimulate vitamin D production.
+I usually tell my clients they can stop taking a vitamin D supplement in the summer months if they are outside often.
+Vitamin D is a hormone that’s made when UV rays from the sun hit your skin.
+It travels throughout your body and becomes an active form to work its magic.
+During the winter months (October-April) the sun’s angle isn’t steep enough for the UV rays to stimulate vitamin D production.
 So like I said, if you’re outside for 10+ minutes a day (no sunscreen) with skin exposed you should get enough sun exposure to produce sufficient vitamin D.

 If you are mostly indoors or wear sunscreen all the time, taking a vitamin D supplement even during the summer isn’t a bad idea.
 I get sunburnt from a flashlight thanks to my Swedish heritage so I wear sunscreen year-round, hence my summer vitamin D supplementation.

 Before you blindly start taking a supplement, get your vitamin D levels checked.
 You can take the appropriate dosage based on your blood levels to make sure you’re getting the right amount.
 Vitamin D is on our standard Gold panel which specific to athletes for optimal performance rather than a “normal” range based on a sedentary population.